Skip to main content

 The authenticity of our work is communicated through the voices of lived experience and a shared understanding of the power of community arts.
 At the heart of our creative process lies co-production, placing our members’ voices at the centre of everything we do, be that the development or delivery of new work, leading workshops, or representing us both locally and nationally within the recovery and health sector.
 Our work with Bournemouth University, National Drama, and Hope University, extends our practice and reputation right across the UK.

 We’re an active member of the local arts community across Boscombe, contributing to the ongoing development of the area through our partnership work with BCP Council and festivals such as Increase the Peace.
-We are extremely fortunate to have the support of other local arts providers and creatives, including The Black Cherry and our diverse team of facilitators.
+We are extremely fortunate to have the support of other local arts providers, creatives and our diverse team of facilitators.

 About Vita Nova